engagement · student engagement · Trending Topic

 In those quick moments between minilesson and work time, as writers are settling in (or not), I pay attention to what is—the current reality.
 I seek leverage points to both know writers better and to support writers in continuing to grow.
 Over time, I notice as more and more writers find the processes and strategies that work for them.

-assessment · authentic assessment · data · feedback · formative assessment · giveaway · goals · growth mindset · high school · middle school · monitoring student learning · peer conferring · personalization · reading-writing connections · record keeping · reflective practice · Sarah M. Zerwin · self-assessment · standards · student engagement · Student ownership · writing workshop
+assessment · authentic assessment · data · feedback · formative assessment · giveaway · goals · growth mindset · high school · middle school · monitoring student learning · peer conferring · personalization · reading-writing connections · record keeping · Reflective Practice · Sarah M. Zerwin · self-assessment · standards · student engagement · Student ownership · writing workshop

 Point-Less by Sarah M. Zerwin: A Review and Giveaway